Obituary of Robert Will Harris

 So in his honor, toss back a shot of tequila to a man who truly lived life to the fullest.

-To plant a beautiful memorial tree in memory of Robert Harris, please visit our Tree Store
+To send flowers to the family or plant a tree in memory of Robert Harris, please visit Tribute Store